googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 ![PaintColrLayers table used as the root of a color glyph definition.](images/colr_PaintColrLayers_as_root.png)

-**Figure 5.38 PaintColrLayers table used as the root of a color glyph definition.**
+**Figure 5.38 PaintColrLayers table used as the root of a color glyph definition**

 A PaintColorLayers table can also be nested more deeply within the graph, providing a layer structure to define some component within a larger color glyph